Mystics consulted about gold trader's cooperation in sanctions case

 A gold trader jailed in the U.S. asked an associate to consult with fortune tellers about cooperating with prosecutors in a trial over sanctions against Iran, Turkish media reported Monday.

-The reports were based on papers seized by associates of the trader, Reza Zarrab, who was the lead defendant in the internationally sensitive case until he turned star government witness.
+The reports were based on papers seized by associates of the trader, Reza Zarrab, who was the lead defendant in the internationally sensitive case until he turned star government witness against a Turkish bank executive.

 The associate said in a letter that she met with mystics at Zarrab's request, according to Hurriyet Daily News.
 Among the advice given: "Wrong choices [made] under claustrophobia" and "the government may not protect."